Skip to content

 Andrew Robichaud

-Starting a pressure washing business is a smart idea that can help you set your own schedule, do satisfying work, and make good money doing it.
+Starting a pressure washing business is an exciting step in your career that allows you to set your own schedule, perform satisfying work, and make good money.

 1. Learn how to pressure wash

-Pressure washing seems easy enough, but if you want to run a successful business you’re going to have to be good at it.
+Pressure washing seems easy enough, but if you want to run a successful business you’re going to have to learn the ins and outs of the trade and get good at it.

-You’ll also be working with high water pressure that can do serious (and expensive) damage, so you need to learn how to do the job right.
+You’ll be working with high water pressure which can cause serious (and expensive) damage, so you need to learn how to do the job right.

 For hands-on practice, rent a pressure washer or borrow a power washer from a neighbor and use it to remove dirt and grime from different types of durable surfaces, like driveways and vinyl siding.